csglab/splikit/README.md

 ```

 where $J$ denotes the set of all junctions in the LJV.
-Such clarity is essential to correctly communicate the intended computation.

 The grouping method is determined by whether the first or the last coordinate is used, with an appended `-E` or `-S` added to the event IDs accordingly.
 This approach may result in a single junction receiving two different measurements in the M2 counts (in the inclusion matrix) while having identical measurements in the M1 matrix.

 We also handle sample-specific junctions.
 If a junction is present in only a subset of samples, a corresponding vector of zeros is applied to the M1 matrix for the samples in which the junction is absent, and the M2 measurements are computed accordingly.
-This figure shows a perfect examples of two different LJVs.
+This figure shows a perfect examples of two LJVs.

 ![alt text](https://github.com/Arshammik/Splicing-Pipeline/blob/main/Markdown_figure.jpg?raw=true)